Palestinians in Israeli custody: Physical torture

 Uri Davis wrote that the ruling of 1999 came after 50 years of silence "in the face of systematic torture practiced in Israeli jails and detention centers against Palestinian prisoners and detainees, as well as other prisoners."
 However, Davis also notes that after the Supreme Court ruling, the Public Committee Against Torture in Israel found that "torture has, in most cases, ceased."

 In 2000, an official Israeli report acknowledged torture of detainees during the First Intifada.
 The report said that the leadership of Shin Bet knew about the torture but did nothing to stop it.
 Human rights organisations claim some detainees died or were left paralysed.

 A 2023 report by Save the Children found widespread use of physical, emotional, and sexual abuse against Palestinian children in Israeli military detention.
 The report found that among detained children, 86% were beaten, 69% were strip searched, 60% spent time in solitary confinement, 68% were denied any healthcare, and 58% were denied visits or communication with family.

-Amnestry International reported the use of torture against Palestinian prisoners during the Gaza war, with at least four prisoners dying in Israeli custody since the war began.
+Amnesty International reported the use of torture against Palestinian prisoners during the Gaza war, with at least four prisoners dying in Israeli custody since the war began.

+Al Jazeera reported in February 2026 that Israel had transferred 54 Palestinian bodies and human remains to families in Gaza via the International Committee of the Red Cross, without any identifying information.
+Some of the bodies were mutilated and displayed evidence of torture, the report said.